tankerwng/handbook/benefits/401k-plan.md

 You can access your account initially by going to the above website, click "Login", select "New User" and follow the prompts from there.

-To check what percentage of your paycheck goes to your 401k, use [BambooHR][bamboo-hr].
+To check what percentage of your paycheck goes to your 401k, use [Namely][namely].

 ## Eligibility